Alabama Foreclosure Laws and Procedures

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

-After a foreclosure sale, you have to surrender the property to the buyer within ten days after a written demand for possession of the property (if the buyer makes such a demand) or you'll lose the right of redemption.
+After a foreclosure sale, you must surrender the property to the buyer within ten days after a written demand for possession of the property (if the buyer makes such a demand), or you'll lose the right of redemption.
 (Ala.
 Code § 6-5-251).

 Filing for Bankruptcy